jdmevo123/akamai-edgeworker-action/README.md

 # Deploy Akamai Edgeworkers

-This action calls the Akamai Api's to deploy edgeworkers to the Akamai platform.
-There are two pipelines in place for your repository, create an edgeworker (register) or upload a new version to an existing edgeworker.
-In both cases your edgeworker bundle will be uploaded and activated to the network you have selected.
+This action calls the Akamai Api's to deploy EdgeWorkers to the Akamai platform.
+There are two pipelines in place for your repository, create an EdgeWorker (register) or upload a new version to an existing EdgeWorker.
+In both cases your EdgeWorker bundle will be uploaded and activated to the network you have selected.
 The action will execute the necessary pipeline when it executes.
 <p align="center">
     <img alt="Edgeworkers" width="793" height="375" src="https://developer.akamai.com/sites/default/files/inline-images/image1_20.png"/>
 </p>